CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/take_part/icassp2024_FAQs.md

 ### I want to enter the challenge without using the demixing/remixing approach

-This is fine (see [here](../intro#the-task))!
-We are accepting alternative approaches.
-Please make sure that your approach is clear in your technical report.
+This is fine and we welcome alternative approaches.
+Please make sure that your method is clear in your technical report.

 ### How do I actually enter?